artsy/eigen/docs/debugging.md

 React Native relies on the debugger that’s part of the Chrome Developer Tools.
 To enable it:

 1. Run the app in the simulator.
+2. Go to Profile > About, and tap "Version" 7 times quickly, to enable developer mode.
-2. Simulate a ‘shake’ event (<kbd>^⌘Z</kbd>), which will bring up the dev menu.
+3. Simulate a ‘shake’ event (<kbd>^⌘Z</kbd>), which will bring up the dev menu.
-3. Choose the ‘Debug JS Remotely’ option, which should open Chrome.
+4. Choose the ‘Debug JS Remotely’ option, which should open Chrome.
-4. In the new Chrome window, open the Developer Tools (<kbd>⌘⌥J</kbd>).
+5. In the new Chrome window, open the Developer Tools (<kbd>⌘⌥J</kbd>).

 ## Breakpoints